edgelesssys/marblerun/README.md

 See the [Getting Started Guide][getting-started] to set up a distributed confidential-computing app in a few steps.
 See the [documentation][docs] for details.

+## License

+MarbleRun is available under the [Business Source License](LICENSE).
+This license allows non-production use.
+For production use and support, you can [get a commercial license](https://www.edgeless.systems/products/marblerun).

 ## Community & help

 * Got a question?
 Please file an [issue](https://github.com/edgelesssys/marblerun/issues).